darksos34/react-spring-boot/readme.md

 ```
 To learn more about proxying API requests, see Create React App's [documentation](https://create-react-app.dev/docs/proxying-api-requests-in-development/#docsNav).<br />
 <br />
-Let's test if we are now able to access the data from the frontend also.
+Let's test if we are now able to access the data from the frontend also.<br />
+First, restart your frontend.
+To stop the current session, type CTRL + C in your terminal window.<br />
+Execute the command ```npm start``` <br />
-Open a new terminal window and type following command (shown with its output):
+Once the frontend is started, open a new terminal window and type following command (shown with its output):
 ```console
 > curl http://localhost:3000/api/hello
 Greetings from CodeBean!